thomasbridge74/100-days-of-nautobot-archive/Day031_Validate_External_Route/README.md

             return route_data  # You can modify this to return specific data if neededhe outcome of the API call.

-        # Generate error mesages as both return value and log entry
+        # Generate error messages as both return value and log entry
         except requests.exceptions.RequestException as e:
             self.logger.fatal(f"Error connecting to {device.name}.
 Device unreachable.")
             raise Exception(f"Error connecting to {device.name}: {e}")